Memomostafakamel/Excel_Sales_project/README.md

 <hr/>

 ## 📂 Files Included
-- Sales_Analysis_Dashboard.xlsx: Full Excel file with cleaned data, pivot tables, and 7 dashboards
+- Sales_Analysis_Dashboard.xlsx: Full Excel file with raw and cleaned data, pivot tables, and 7 dashboards
 - Presentation.pdf: Visual summary of insights and findings
 - Documentation.pdf: Detailed explanation of the process, steps, KPIs, and observations
 <hr/>